parkan/sheltie/README.md

 ## Overview

-Sheltie is a simple retrieval client for Filecoin.
-It finds and fetches your data over the best retrieval protocols available.
-Sheltie makes Filecoin retrieval.
+Sheltie is an optimized retrieval client for Filecoin.
+She specializes in highly performant retrievals via HTTP (Trustless Gateway transport) and also supports Graphsync.
+Large graphs can be streamed from multiple providers.

 ## Installation